 Select the item set to open a screen where you can change its properties.

-Here, you can rename the item set and apply any set-level tags.
+Here, you can rename the item set, add shared information, and apply any set-level tags.
 By default, your item set will be called 'My Item Set'.
 Alternatively, right-click on the item set's icon in the items column to rename or delete it.
 Deleting the item set will send it, and any contained items, to the system's Recycle Bin.

 You can choose whether your item set is randomisable in Item Authoring using the ‘Allow randomisation of item set’ setting.